Do I Pay Tax on Foreign Rental Income? A Complete Guide for Canada

 Keen to explore Canada’s real estate market?
 Now might just be the right time.
-If you’re already familiar with Canada’s real estate market, then you know that the market is one of the healthiest in this region.
-Even better, foreign ownership of property in Toronto isn’t as complicated as you might imagine.
+If you’re already familiar with Canada’s real estate market, then you know that it’s one of the healthiest in this region.
+Even better, foreign ownership of property in Toronto Canada isn’t as complicated as you might imagine, but owning a rental property as a foreigner comes with its own set of tax obligations.

 Overseas buyers looking for a stake in this market triple every year because of the favourable business, working, and living environments, defined by low-interest rates, strong regional economy, political stability, and ever-declining unemployment rates, among other factors.